QuentinRa/blog.quentinra.dev/cyber/server/database/index.md

   * `...`
 * `mysql -u root -p -h <ip>`: login as root to the database at `<ip>`
   * Use `mysql -u root -p` for a local database.
   * Try an empty password, as this is the default password for root.
+[You may check this article](https://redteamnation.com/mysql-user-defined-functions/).
 </div><div>

 Inside the SQL console, you may use